 An added perk for many, this software pairs perfectly with Zoho Accounting, making reconciliations a breeze.
 It also connects with other Zoho apps like its CRM tool to help you build better customer profiles.

-Zoho Inventory has a great warehouse management feature.
+Zoho Inventory has a great warehouse management feature for small business owners.
 It allows you to check stock levels, manage inter-warehouse transfers, and generate reports on the spot.
 And, with end-to-end tracking as a core feature, you can track every item or batch in your inventory to stay on top of movements and have better control over expiration dates.

 Ship fewer than 50 orders a month?
 You might try Zoho's free plan.
 If you ship more—or want to access the full suite of features—check out their paid plans.
 These top out at about $240/month for unlimited shipping from up to 15 warehouses.